How to Help

 Many groups like to collect specific items that BMH uses in quantity, like sheets, towels, paper goods, pillows, socks, cleaning supplies, batteries, school/arts and crafts supplies, and toiletries.

 Black Mountain Home does accept certain gently used items, including furniture, vehicles, household goods, and tools.
-Items that we cannot use will be sold at our youth’s annual yard sale or passed on to a non-profit organization with a similar mission.
+Items that we cannot use will be sold through our thrift store or passed on to a non-profit organization with a similar mission.

 What Else Can I Do for the Children?